 ReadBoston is the City’s only comprehensive early literacy program.
 It reaches Boston’s children at all points in their day, all year long.
-We provide resources to set Boston's children on the path to reading success to:
+We set Boston's children on the path to reading success by providing resources to:

 - schools, childcare programs,